-"(I'll leave it to the rest of you to flesh out the issues where some idiot is able to convince a court clerk to perform a union between them and their cat and how to deal with the insurance claims)"
+"(I'll leave it to the rest of you to flesh out the issues where some goof is able to convince a court clerk to perform a union between them and their cat and how to deal with the insurance claims)"

 again, another person goes all slippery slope, red herring on us.

 where has this been a discussion about humans marrying animals?

 your "real issue" that you bring up is bass-ackwards.

 it's not a question of the state interfering with the churches' stance.